texasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Traffic infractions are minor offenses that are generally not punished by jail time but by fines.
 By Texas law, some of these traffic infractions can be made civil offenses at the discretion of the municipality.
 Whatever the case, payment of the fine becomes a guilty plea automatically.

 These traffic infractions can, however, be contested.
-To contest any traffic ticket, the recipient must first inform the county court of the intention to enter a not guilty plea.
-This notification must be done before the due date stated on the ticket.
+To contest any traffic ticket, recipients typically inform the county court of the intention to enter a not guilty plea.
+This notification is done before the due date stated on the ticket.
 After this, the court would fix a date for a hearing.

 Examples Of Traffic Infractions In Texas?